-April 1 - May 31 the Port Angeles Main Library will partner with Olympic National Park to offer a third season of Poetry Walks, five self-guided walks on trails featuring poetry in the landscape.
-Poems will be placed on signs in multiple locations along five trails in Olympic National Park; the Hall of Mosses Trail, the Living Forest Trail, the Madison Falls Trail, the Peabody Creek Trail; and Spruce Railroad Trail.
-With the exception of the Hall of Mosses Trail, all trails can be accessed without paying fees and will allow users to enjoy beautiful landscapes and a variety of poems for inspiration.
+April 1 - May 31 the North Olympic Library System will partner with Olympic National Park to offer a fourth season of Poetry Walks, four self-guided walks on trails featuring poetry in the landscape.
+Poems will be placed on signs in multiple locations along four trails in Olympic National Park; the Hall of Mosses Trail, the Living Forest Trail, the Madison Falls Trail, and the Peabody Creek Trail.
+Poetry will not be placed along the Spruce Railroad Trail this year because of ongoing construction related to the Olympic Discovery trail expansion.
+With the exception of the Hall of Mosses Trail, all trails can be accessed without paying fees.

 Poets featured along the trails include Emily Brontë, Carlos Castaneda, Shel Silverstein, Gary Snyder and many more.
 If you find yourself inspired to write a poem or take a photo while on a Poetry Walk, share it with NOLS on Facebook.

-The Hall of Mosses Trail, new to Poetry Walks this year, is a 0.8 mile loop trail that passes through bigleaf maples and Sitka spruces covered in vibrant green and brown mosses.
+The Hall of Mosses Trail is a 0.8 mile loop trail that passes through bigleaf maples and Sitka spruces covered in vibrant green and brown mosses.
 The Hall of Mosses Trail begins near the Hoh Rainforest Visitor Center, which regular park entrance fees must be paid to access.

-The Living Forest Trail and Peabody Creek Trail both start from the Olympic National Park Visitor Center in Port Angeles and offer pleasant 0.5 mile loops.
+The Living Forest Trail and Peabody Creek Trail both begin at the Olympic National Park Visitor Center in Port Angeles and offer pleasant 0.5 mile loops.
 In the spring, skunk cabbage, a native plant found along streams and other wet areas of the woods, blooms and provides vibrant color (and possibly scent) along the trails.